This blog has existed for quite some time now, so I thought it might be time to let you guys in on some additional facts about me 😉 Enjoy!

 In first grade, I wrote a story about a fantasy country that basically included every cool thing that spontaneously came to my mind: dragons, angels, fawns, owls, treasure, ghosts… It might sound cool, but I can assure you: it was extremely all-over-the-place.

 Then, in third grade, my best friend and I created this game called the Power Game, where we were orphans, had superpowers, and continuously had to escape from an evil villain called Yelda.
-Inspired by this game (and the Charlie Bone books), I wrote endless first chapters of the orphan Amoret (aka me with a new name stolen from Charlie Bone) who gets sent to an orphanage and eventually discovers she has powers.
+Inspired by this game (and the Charlie Bone books), I wrote endless first chapters about the orphan Amoret (aka me with a new name stolen from Charlie Bone) who gets sent to an orphanage and eventually discovers she has powers.
 Most of these are written in various sparkly blue notebooks that I loved at the time, but one of these “gems” actually still exists on my computer – enjoy the cringyness (by the way, I don’t know what a niece-in-law is, either):

 Chapter One: Vacation plans